 Activity Level: 6 (Challenging/Tough).
 2.5 days cycling, average 77km/day (48 miles), average elevation gain of 1250m/day (with 2060m climbing on the final Ventoux day).
 100% vehicle support (with limited seats).

 Normal group size and age

-Normally 6 to 16, plus leader/driver.
-The leader on this trip accompanies the group in the support vehicle.
+Normally 7 to 16, plus leader/driver.
+The leader on this trip does not cycle, but accompanies the group in the support vehicle.
 Minimum age 18.

 The vast majority of Exodus adventures are adult group holidays.
 Groups are always small in size.
 We strongly believe that this adherence to small groups means a better experience for all; more time with your guide, less waiting around and a reduced impact on the communities and environments visited.

 Each group is generally made up of like-minded travellers - with singles, couples and friends all joining in together.
 All these trips are suitable for single travellers, but if you prefer to travel with clients booking individually, please see our Solo Departures page.

 In order to provide a more accurate cycle holiday grading system, where a cycling trip falls between two grades we use an intermediate or split grade, for example Challenging/Tough.
 Clearly, conditions may differ from region-to-region or month-to-month and as such the information given on these pages is designed to act as a guide to your cycling holiday only.
 In all cases you should refer to the Trip Notes for further details.